 - Malaysia has a wide variety of tax incentives for companies in the manufacturing, agricultural, hotel, tourism, Islamic banking and IT sectors, and some of the tax incentives include tax holidays of up to ten years (pioneer status) and investment tax allowances.
 There are also tax incentives for companies operating in Special Economic Regions.

-- Companies that are approved as principal hubs are subject to corporate income tax at tiered rates of 0%, 5% and 10% for up to ten years, subject to meeting conditions.
+- Companies that are approved as principal hubs are subject to corporate income tax at tiered rates of 0%, 5% and 10% for up to ten years, subject to meeting conditions, for applications from 1 January 2019 to 31 December 2020.

 - Malaysia is a signatory to the Organisation for Economic Co-operation and Development’s Multilateral Competent Authority Agreement, through which information is exchanged between tax administrations, to provide a single, global picture on some key indicators of economic activity within multinational enterprises.